-Listen to Songs For Beginners: iTunes | Spotify | YouTube
+Listen to Eli and the Thirteenth Confession: iTunes | Spotify | YouTube

 Episode notes and postscript corrections

 - Hello, and welcome to a new season of the pod!
 Literally nothing has changed; we’re just calling it a new season because we took a break (because we are our own bosses who determine when and why we go on hiatus and when and why we come back!)

 - Some things we mentioned to check out:

 - The Rock & Roll Explorer Guide to New York City is a dope book if you’re into New York and music and history and where they all intersect and want to know where everything happened.
 We were pleased to moderate the discussion for the book’s launch at Rough Trade this week.

 - ‘80s Redux is a dope book if you’re into music and the ‘80s and photography of cool people doing cool things.